simon-ritchie/apysc/docstring_markdowns/apysc/_display/sprite.md

 ### `__init__` method docstring

-Basic display object that can be parent.<hr>
+Create a basic display object that can be a parent.<hr>

 **[Parameters]**